RIKXy-editor/gethub/replit.md

 - Optional custom messages
 - Tracks who sent the reminder
 - Rotating status messages showing editing-related activities (changes every 15 seconds)
+- **Private bot security** - Only works in the authorized server, blocks all other servers and DMs

 ## Project Structure
 ```